dev-ai-lab/bank-docs/README.md

 ```
 - Internally it adds spring cloud function dependencies
 - We add binding and rabbitmq configuration to `application.yml` of bank-messaging-service
-- Add configuration to bank-accounts service to send messages into rabbitmq
+- Add configuration to bank-account service to send messages into rabbitmq

 ### Spring cloud function for messaging microservice
 - Standard interfaces from java 8: Suppliers, Functions, Consumers